MS Research Australia Postdoctoral Fellowship

 Deadline: (1) NHMRC applications close 1 April 2015 (2) MS Research Australia applications close 26 April 2015

 - MS Research Australia Application Form

 - For the NHMRC Application, login to the RGMS portal at: www.nhmrc.gov.au

 MS Research Australia-NHMRC TRIP Fellowship

-NHMRC TRIP Fellowships provide support for health care professionals (e.g hospital-based doctors, general practitioners, physiotherapists, nurses, midwives, radiologists, and other allied health providers), health care personnel (health service managers, hospital department leaders, clinical trial managers) and policy makers to translate evidence into health care and public health improvements.
+Aim: MS Research Australia partners with the NHMRC to offer this Fellowship to health care professionals working towards the provision of evidence-based treatment and care of people with MS. NHMRC TRIP Fellowships provide support for health care professionals (e.g. medical specialists, general practitioners, public health practitioners, physiotherapists, nurses, midwives, radiologists, and other allied health providers), health care personnel (health service managers, hospital department leaders, clinical trial managers) health systems and health policy makers to translate evidence into health care and public health improvements.

 Funding Details: This two-year part-time Fellowship provides the opportunity to undertake a practical project and to develop a leadership role in the uptake and implementation of evidence in the care and treatment of MS. The successful candidate will be granted salary support of $66,455 pa (based on $132,911/annum FTE); and $20,000 pa for the professional development in leadership and implementation science training allowance.
 In addition, the successful candidate may receive up to $30,000/annum project support and/or up to $20,000/annum for salary 'top-up' from MS Research Australia through NHMRC.